📅 Updated on March 23, 2026

 Rock al Parque was born in 1995 as an act of resistance.
 In a city where rock music was viewed with suspicion, a group of musicians and cultural managers decided to take over the parks to show that this genre also had something to say.
 What began as a modest gathering in Simón Bolívar Metropolitan Park transformed, year after year, into the largest free rock festival in Latin America.
 It's not just music; it's an urban ritual where tens of thousands of people of all ages and backgrounds come together to celebrate sonic diversity.
 It's the space where a local band plays for the first time before thousands and where an international icon discovers the unique passion of Bogotá's audience.
 Rock al Parque is, above all, proof that culture can be an accessible right for everyone.

-Confirmed Dates, Venues and Schedule 2026
+Confirmed Dates, Venues, and Schedule 2026

 Practical Information about the Venues (based on past editions)